ed1016/pybasie/README.md

    ```bash
    python psycest_gui.py
    ```
-## Usage and [optional] experiment reproduction
+## Usage and Experiment Reproduction
-This repository contains a minimum working example in the `exampledata` folder.
-This can be used to trial the GUI and estimation procedure.
+- A minimum working example is provided in the `exampledata` folder to trial the GUI and estimation procedure.

-It is possible to reproduce the experimental setup in [to come] using the MATLAB scripts provided in the `utils` folder:
+- To reproduce the experimental setup in [to come], MATLAB scripts in the utils folder can be used:
-- `create_babble.m`: Generates the babble noise.
+  - `create_babble.m`: Generates babble noise.
-- `generate_data.m`: Creates the reverberant speech-in-noise files.
+  - `generate_data.m`: Creates reverberant speech-in-noise files.
-- `sentence_mapping.txt`: Contains the mapping from audio file to spoken sentence.
+  - `sentence_mapping.txt`: Maps audio files to spoken sentences.

 ## Detailed Features
 <p float="none" align="middle">